Michael Brantley: 2022

 On May 4, 2022, Brantley singled home two runs in the second inning versus the Seattle Mariners, extending a lead to 3–0.
 He also doubled on the way to a 7–2 win that completed a sweep of the Mariners.
 In a contest versus the Boston Red Sox on May 17, Brantley's home run in the second inning off starter Nathan Eovaldi was the fourth of five Astros home runs, tying the major league record for home runs by a team in one inning.
 On June 14, Brantley doubled and reached base three times versus the Texas Rangers, including an eighth-inning single that sparked a rally as Houston won, 4–3.
 Brantley hit a grand slam on June 17 versus the White Sox, highlighting a ten-run sixth inning, which accounted for Houston's largest output in one frame since May 29, 2017.

 On June 27, Brantley was placed on the 10-day injured list due to right shoulder discomfort.
 On August 12, Brantley underwent right shoulder surgery to repair a torn labrum, which prematurely ended his season.
 In the midst of another excellent season, he produced a .288 batting average and his .370 on-base percentage ranked second on the team at the time of the surgery.
 He had been the only American League player to bat at least .300 over each of the previous four seasons.

 Although he did not play in the postseason, Brantley traveled with the team for its run to the 2022 World Series.
 When they lost Game 3, he ordered a players-only meeting to motivate the team to improve their hitting in order to get back into the Series, which they trailed, 2–1.
-It was later cited as a key motivator for the players as the team won the next three games to deliver a championship, with Brantley earning his first ring, after having previously reached the World Series three times (2016, 2019, and 2021).
+It was later cited as a key motivator for the players as the team won the next three games to deliver a championship, with Brantley earning his first ring.

 Following the World Series, Brantley became a free agent.

 2023

 Brantley agreed to a one-year, $12 million deal to return to the Astros on December 18, 2022.
 Another $4 million worth of incentives were available based on the number of plate appearances attained.
+On April 23, 2023, Brantley was sent on a rehab assignment to the Sugar Land Space Cowboys following his shoulder surgery.
+However, after suffering a setback in his recovery, he was transferred to the 60-day injured list on June 23.
+Brantley was activated on August 29.

+In Game 4 of the American League Division Series (ALDS), Brantley hit a solo home run in the second inning that was instrumental in a 3–2 win versus Minnesota and clinch the series.
+The Astros advanced to, and extended their American League record, seventh-straight American League Championship Series (ALCS).

+Brantley announced his retirement on January 5, 2024.